 - You've Been Served – If you have been served a divorce complaint, you must respond within 30 days or you could have a default judgment rendered against you.
 What that means is the filing party basically gets whatever they want and plead in the divorce complaint.
 It is extremely important that you immediately retain counsel as soon as you are served a divorce complaint.

 The service of a divorce complaint and summons starts the divorce process.
-Once you are served you must respond with an Answer to the complaint.
+Once you are served, you must respond with an Answer to the complaint.
 In the answer you will usually deny all the material allegations made in the complaint and file a counter-claim for divorce yourself seeking other remedies.
-Normally we will file an answer, counter-claim, a motion for temporary relief such as the possession of the marital home, temporary alimony, child-custody and alimony if applicable.
+Normally, we will file an answer, counter-claim, a motion for temporary relief such as the possession of the marital home, temporary alimony, child-custody and alimony if applicable.
 This motion is called a motion for Pendente Lite Relief.

-In our response to the divorce complaint we often advise immediately filing discovery documents to determine the basis for the divorce requested and the relief sought, as well as to determine the evidence they may have to use against you during the divorce process.
+In our response to the divorce complaint, we often advise immediately filing discovery documents to determine the basis for the divorce requested and the relief sought, as well as to determine the evidence they may have to use against you during the divorce process.
 Discovery is also important to obtain information about all family assets that may be divided during the divorce process, such as retirement accounts, stock options, investment accounts, bank account records, true employment income, etc.

 - File First – If possible, you should always file a divorce first.
 It gives you no procedural advantages in most cases absent some cause for concern regarding abuse or other immediate health or welfare concern of the parties or their children.
 But in filing first you can often protect assets before the other side is able to move or conceal, catch the other side off guard and not prepared to defend themselves, and by obtaining important information prior to your spouse learning of the divorce, just to name a few.

 To file a divorce first you will need to obtain a lawyer, go over your options, prepare, and then file a divorce complaint and summons that requires the other side to answer.
-Just like in filing a counter-claim we often file the temporary motion for relief that should be held in an expeditious manner to maintain the family home, who is paying the bills, custody and visitation, child-support or even alimony during the divorce process.
-Once filed the other side gets those 30 days to respond but you will have already prepared yourself for this process.
+Just like in filing a counter-claim, we often file the temporary motion for relief that should be held in an expeditious manner to maintain the family home, who is paying the bills, custody and visitation, child-support or even alimony during the divorce process.
+Once filed, the other side gets those 30 days to respond but you will have already prepared yourself for this process.

 If you or a loved one is contemplating divorce now or in the future, come speak to attorney Sam Dixon today.
-We regularly handle divorce matter throughout Alabama and in Birmingham where we are centrally located just a couple miles from the courthouse.
+We regularly handle divorce matters throughout Alabama and in Birmingham where we are centrally located just a couple miles from the courthouse.
 We represent clients in divorce matters, child-custody, visitation, child-support, custody modifications, alimony, and much more.
 Please contact Mr. Dixon at 205-414-7425.
 Our office address is conveniently provided below:

 2100 SouthBridge Pkwy